zachmiland11/cloud-run-mcp/README.md

 ## Use as remote MCP server

-When using as a remote MCP server, only the "deploy file content" tool can be used.
+When using as a remote MCP server, only the `deploy-file-contents` tool can be used.
 The `deploy-local-files` tool is not supported as it expects to be able to access the local file system.

 > [!WARNING]
 > The MCP server currently does not support authentication.
 Anyone with the URL can deploy code to your Google Cloud project.